This page explains some of the ways you can get involved with your school's community.

 If the fundraising isn't for a specific purpose, the school council will decide how the money is spent.

-If you're planning on running bingo or minor gambling, make sure get the
+If you're planning on running bingo or minor gambling, make sure to get the regulation permission.

 Close a club